LearningKijo/SecurityResearcher-Note/Day2-APT29-CozyBear-YTTRIUM.md

 # Day 2 - APT29, Cozy Bear - YTTRIUM #WIP

 #### What is APT29?
-**APT29 (Advanced Persistent Threat 29), also known as Cozy Bear**, is a cyber espionage group believed to be operating on behalf of the Russian government that has been involved in high-profile cyber attacks against various targets, including government agencies and critical infrastructure.
+APT29 (Advanced Persistent Threat 29), also known as Cozy Bear, is a cyber espionage group believed to be operating on behalf of the Russian government that has been involved in high-profile cyber attacks against various targets, including government agencies and critical infrastructure.
 The group is known for using advanced hacking techniques, such as spear phishing and zero-day exploits, as well as social engineering tactics.

 #### What is YTTRIUM ?